ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 | Variable | Description |
 |:---------|:------------|
 | `TOOLCHAIN_NAME` | The name of the toolchain that you want to delete. |
-{: caption="Table 1.
-Variables for deleting the toolchain from the CLI" caption-side="top"}
+{: caption="Variables for deleting the toolchain from the CLI" caption-side="top"}

 ### Deleting a toolchain with the API
 {: #deleting_a_toolchain_api}